dcoxall/quick-cv/README.md

 ### Dependencies
 - **LinkedIn App**.
 Quick CV uses the LinkedIn api to get the data in which to populate the CV/Resume
-- **Memcache** to handle the applications cache
+- **Memcached** to handle the applications cache
 - **Ruby 1.9.3** the main application is developed to run on ruby1.9.3 but other versions may well work

 ### Development
 Quick CV uses bundler to manage gem dependencies.
-To get started make sure you have ruby1.9.3 *(or any other supported ruby version)*, bundler gem installed and memcache running *(by default it expects localhost to have a memcache server running on the default port).*
+To get started make sure you have ruby1.9.3 *(or any other supported ruby version)*, bundler gem installed and memcache running *(by default it expects localhost to have a memcached server running on the default port).*

 Create a [LinkedIn App](https://www.linkedin.com/secure/developer?newapp=) and store the app key and app secret in an environment variable (`LINKEDIN_APP_KEY` and `LINKEDIN_APP_SECRET` respectively)